As a woman and/or menstruator, cycle charting is a great way to (re)connect with your cycle and build a supportive relationship with your body.

 It’s completely possible that your cycle experience is different from what I’ve shared here.
 Just because the archetypal inner summer is a time of being outward and communicative doesn’t mean you have to feel that way during your personal ovulation/Full Moon.
 Maybe for you it’s instead a time to retreat back a little, like people in hot countries avoid the noon sun.

 We are all different, and so our personal cycle is different, too.
-That’s why it’s so important to chart your own cycle experience and remember:
+That’s why it’s so important to chart your own cycle experience!

 How to track your cycle – a simple approach

-The simplest way to track your cycle and start getting attuned to what’s going on inside of you, is by keeping track of the day of your cycle, the date, the inner season or phase you’re in and three words that express how you are on that day.
+The simplest way to track your cycle and start getting attuned to what’s going on inside of you, is by keeping track of the date, the day of your cycle, the inner season or phase you’re in and three words that express how you are on that day.

 Day of your cycle

-Every cycle begins with Day 1, which is either the first day of your bleed (if you take no hormonal birth control or other hormones, you aren’t pregnant or breastfeeding), or the day of Dark Moon (in all other cases, e.g., if you’re post-menopause, take hormones or don’t have a cycle or uterus for any reason).
+Every cycle begins with Day 1, which is either the first day of your bleed (if you take no hormonal birth control or other hormones, aren’t pregnant or breastfeeding), or the day of Dark Moon, also known as New Moon (in all other cases, e.g., if you’re post-menopause, take hormones or don’t have a uterus/ovaries).

 From there on, you just number the days consecutively until your next bleed / Dark Moon, which will be Day 1 of your next cycle.